greglook/whidbey/README.md

 See the [`puget.printer`](https://greglook.github.io/puget/api/puget.printer.html)
 namespace for the available configuration.

+If you feel like adjusting Whidbey's configuration at runtime, you can use the `whidbey.repl/update-options!` function.
+This will affect all subsequent messages rendered.

+If you need to further customize the responses from the REPL, Whidbey respects any `:print-options` set on the `:op :eval` message.
+These will be merged into the normal rendering configuration, but will not affect subsequent messages.

+### Tag Extensions

-Additionally, Whidbey adds some convenience tagged-literal extensions for binary data and URIs.
+Whidbey adds some convenience tagged-literal extensions for binary data and URIs.
 The extensions update the `default-data-readers` var to support round-tripping the tagged representations:

 ```clojure